Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models: Research agenda

 \textit{Defining winning criteria.} Ideally, the function $L$ we use in the game to decide whether the adversary has won the game should simply label images as ``CSAM'' or not.
 Our results suggest that such a function is extremely hard to implement not only because the notion of sexual conduct is ambiguous but because deciding whether an image contains a child (wearing glasses) is a subjective matter (as evidenced by our user study where raters do not always agree).
 Thus, we argue that the goal of concept filtering defenses should not be to prevent CSAM in absolute terms, which might not even be decidable.
 It should be to prevent the model from generating images perpetrators would consider an useful output, such that these models stop being an attractive tool for them.

 Our game captures this issue by allowing $L$ to cover attributes of images.
-We explored attributes that could be of interest, such as age or likeness.
-Yet, in practice we cannot know which dimensions are relevant for a perpetrator.
+We explored attributes that prior works~\cite{weidacker2018approach,CoalitionProtectMarylandsChildren2025,christensen2021psychological} suggest are likely of interest to CSAM perpetrators, such as age or likeness.
+To identify additional dimensions relevant for a perpetrator, we encourage future work extending older analyses of CSAM image collections~\cite{osborn2010use,middleton2009does} to analyze generated CSAM images likely contained in today's CSAM image collections.
 Without understanding these dimensions, one cannot assert with certainty whether a defense to prevent the generation of CSAM constitutes a barrier for motivated perpetrators.
-To address this issue, it is necessary to better characterize these aspects, possibly via research with perpetrators.
-Since running these studies brings technical and ethical difficulties, given the illegality of CSAM material and the moral issues of working with perpetrators on tools that they should not be using, an alternative could be to interview law enforcement agents with experience in the area.

 \textit{Determining sufficient difficulty.} CSAM perpetrators should be considered very motivated adversaries.
 They already break the law, they already use sophisticated solutions to distribute and obtain illicit material, and they are likely to collude to lower cost barriers.
 Thus, average-user limitations cannot be applied to them.
 In this paper, we use the number of queries to obtain a desired image as a proxy for time-to-success to indicate difficulty.
-This proxy is sufficient to say that a defense is not good enough, e.g., if generating desired images requires a handful of queries as in our case.
+This proxy is sufficient to say that a defense is not good enough (e.g., if generating desired images requires a handful of queries as in our case).
 Yet, it is not clear that this proxy can be used to establish that filtering is a sufficient protection.
-Perpetrators might have access to high-computing capabilities, e.g., through cloud resources (sharing costs if necessary), and may not be pressed for time to generate results, as even if generation takes days, it might be viewed as less risky than obtaining real CSAM.
+Perpetrators might have access to high-computing capabilities, such as through cloud resources (sharing costs if necessary), and may not be pressed for time to generate results, as even if generation takes days, it might be viewed as less risky than obtaining real CSAM.

 \textit{Determining sufficient coverage of adversarial strategies.} To claim perfect security of concept filtering, it is necessary to test all prompting strategies, adaptation algorithms, and initial noise vectors, which is unfeasible in practice, as explained in Sec.~\ref{subsec:characterizing_success}.
 Guarantees can only be assured against the set of parameters that are tested.
 Research is needed to design strategies to decide which parameters to prioritize when testing and to establish coverage metrics and benchmarks that can represent the degree of confidence that no parameters exist that can result in CSAM generation.